sihan-shao/LightPorpTorch/README.md

 - Parallel simulation for multiple wavelengths using broadcasting.

-- automatic critical distance calculation to ensure the simulation accuracy.
+- Automatic critical distance calculation to ensure the simulation accuracy.

 ## Installation